YvesCoding/rcpress/packages/docs/docs/guide/configuration.md

 ## Basic configuration

-`The basic config.js` configuration is as follows:
+`The basic config.js` configuration is as follow:

 ```js
 module.exports = {